jldbc/pybaseball/contributing.md

 # Guidelines

 Generally follow [PEP8](https://peps.python.org/pep-0008/) for code formatting.
-Docstrings will follow the [Numpy guide](https://numpydoc.readthedocs.io/en/latest/format.html).
 Please use [Type Annotations](https://docs.python.org/3/library/typing.html) for functions.
 If any of this is foreign, make the PR and we will give guidance in code review.

 With each PR, please make sure you address the following: